 In December 2016, the Company entered into a Term Loan Agreement (the "Term Loan Agreement") with CRG.
 The Company initially borrowed \$40.0 million pursuant to the Term Loan Agreement, which has a six-year term with four years of interest-only payments (through December 30, 2020), after which quarterly principal and interest payments will be due through the December 30, 2022 maturity date.
 Interest on the amounts borrowed under the Term Loan Agreement accrues at an annual fixed rate of 11.5%, 3.5% of which may be deferred during the interest-only period by adding such amount to the aggregate principal loan amount.
 In addition, if the Company achieves certain financial performance metrics, the loan will convert to interest-only until the December 30, 2022 maturity, at which time all unpaid principal and accrued unpaid interest will be due and payable.
 The Company is required to pay CRG a financing fee based on the loan principal amount drawn.
 The Company is also required to pay a final payment fee of 8.0% of the principal outstanding upon repayment.
-The Company is accruing the final payment fee as interest expense and it is included as a current liability at June 30, 2019 and December 31, 2018 on the balance sheet.
+The Company is accruing the final payment fee as interest expense and it is included as a current liability at March 31, 2020 and December 31, 2019 on the balance sheet.

 The Company may prepay all or a portion of the outstanding principal and accrued unpaid interest under the Term Loan Agreement at any time upon prior notice subject to a certain prepayment fee during the first five years of the term and no prepayment fee thereafter.
 As security for its obligations under the Term Loan Agreement the Company entered into a security agreement with CRG whereby the Company granted a lien on substantially all of its assets, including intellectual property.
 The Term Loan Agreement also contains customary affirmative and negative covenants for a credit facility of this size and type, including a requirement to maintain a minimum cash balance.
 The Term Loan Agreement also requires the Company to achieve certain revenue targets, whereby the Company is required to pay double the amount of any shortfall as an acceleration of principal payments.
-In March 2019, the Term Loan Agreement was amended to reduce the 2019 minimum revenue target to \$9.0 million and delete the 2018 revenue covenant.
-In exchange for the amendment, the Company agreed to reset the strike price of the warrants, issued in connection with the Term Loan Agreement, from \$8.06 per share to \$4.35 per share.
-The Term Loan Agreement includes a subjective acceleration clause whereby an event of default, including a material adverse change in the business, operations, or conditions (financial or otherwise), could result in the acceleration of the obligations under the Term Loan Agreement.
-Under certain circumstances, a default interest rate of an additional 4.0% per annum will apply at the election of CRG on all outstanding obligations during the occurrence and continuance of an event of default.
-CRG has not exercised its right under this clause, as there have been no such events.
-The Company believes the likelihood of CRG exercising this right is remote.
+In March 2019, the Term Loan Agreement was amended to reduce the 2019 minimum revenue target to \$9.0 million and eliminate the 2018 revenue covenant.
+In exchange for the amendment, the Company agreed to reset the strike price of the warrants to purchase a total of 528,958 shares of the Company's common stock, issued in connection with the Term Loan Agreement, from \$8.06 per share to \$4.35 per share (Note 9).